snowman-repos/book/project_managers/README.md

 > _- Master Yoda_

 The most common pitfall is fear, and as Yoda said, it does indeed lead to anger and suffering.
 At the start of every project you know that things will go wrong.
 You'll struggle to meat a deadline, you'll have to deal with difficult client requests, even an unresponsive client, or your best developer may fall ill or go on holiday.
 Knowing this inevitability and still being unprepared for it is the web project manager's cardinal sin.
 You need to stay calm and anticipate how you're going to handle the situation.
 A good start is planning and documentation.
 Documenting everything, including communication, and having written contingencies in place will put everyone at ease when the time comes.
+An unreasonable demand doesn’t get any better, regardless of how often you repeat it.
+If the client or client manager is adamant about a particular request or feature that is beyond the agreed scope, then you must comprehensively document the interdependencies involved:

 Try and avoid any and all assumptions as much as possible.
 Using a particular tool or framework will not necessarily alleviate problems or reduce the time required, you can't rely on the developer to fix all reported bugs in a fixed time period before you know exactly what the bugs are.
 Try and identify all the likely points of failure well in advance.
 Most importantly, when things do go wrong, stay calm, stay polite, don't throw blame around, just find the best way to resolve the situation.